izzyacademy/kafka-in-a-box/README.md

 ### Running in KRaft Mode (Multi-Node Cluster)

-This deploys a multi-node cluster in KRaft mode
+This deploys a multi-node cluster in KRaft mode (without Zookeeper)

 - Node 1 (Controller)
 - Node 2 (Broker)
 - Node 3 (Controller, Broker)
 - Node 4 (Controller, Broker)

-This provides 3 controller nodes and 3 broker nodes
+This provides 3 controller nodes and 3 broker nodes (6-nodes altogether)

-It also has a debugger container that you can log in to explore the cluster
+It also has a debugger docker container that you can log in to explore the cluster

+Running the following commands allow you to boot up the cluster

 ```shell